Darkelf2024/Darkelf-Browser/README.md

 Thank you for your continued support in making **Darkelf Browser** the best it can be!

 ## License & Terms of Use
-Darkelf Browser is licensed under **LGPL**, but additional **terms of use** apply.
 **Read the full [Terms of Use](Terms.md) and the [Export Compliance Notice](ExportComplianceNotice.md).**

 Disclaimer

-Darkelf Browser is a specialized, experimental web browser developed for cybersecurity research, educational use, and academic exploration.
+Darkelf Browser is a specialized, web browser developed for cybersecurity research, educational use, and academic exploration.
 It is designed for environments where users operate under adversarial conditions, such as digital forensics, penetration testing, surveillance evasion, and post-quantum cryptography evaluation.

 This software is intended solely for lawful, ethical, and non-commercial purposes including:
 	•	Cybersecurity research and academic analysis